Florida officer records are live — search the officer testifying against your client, free. Search free →

 Frequently asked questions

-Peace-officer certification and employment history — the agencies the officer has worked for, dates, separations, and any certification status changes, obtained under the state's public-records law and published via the National Police Index.
-It is certification/employment history, not a civilian-complaint or internal-affairs file.
+Georgia POST peace-officer certification and employment history — the agencies, dates, and separations — obtained under the Georgia Open Records Act (O.C.G.A. § 50-18-70) and published via the National Police Index.
+It is certification and employment history, not a civilian-complaint or internal-affairs file.

 No. The certification and employment record is a source-backed lead cited to the public record, for attorney review — not a Brady/Giglio determination and not a finding of misconduct.